4.12 Evaluation of Faculty

 4.12.4.1.1 Annual Evaluation

 All faculty who will be offered appointment for the next academic year must receive annual evaluations for salary.
-These evaluations will consider teaching, scholarly/professional activity, and service.
+These evaluations will consider teaching, scholarly/professional activity, and service, as appropriate to their position.

 If an annual evaluation of a tenured faculty member manifests the existence of serious instructional deficiencies which are deemed likely to persist, then further evaluation as described in section 4.14 must be conducted.
 This is the only circumstance in which such evaluation will be initiated.